-Good options here include the Zman grubz ( Zman Grubs product review ), Savage Gear Pro Grub, Squidgy Wriggler ( bloodworm ), Strike Tiger curl tail grub ( orange spawn ), Atomic Plazos, Damiki grubs and rippers ( motor oil red ), Storm Hypno Grub, Squidgy bug,
+Good options here include the Zman grubz ( Zman Grubs product review ), Savage Gear Pro Grub, Squidgy Wriggler ( bloodworm ), Strike Tiger curl tail grub ( orange spawn ), Atomic Plazos, Damiki grubs and rippers ( motor oil red ), Storm Hypno Grub, Squidgy bug

 Spoons have grown in immense popularity recently with the release of the Nories Wasaby and the Pontoon21 Paco.
-Ranging in weights from 8 grams to 15 grams these metal spoons allow you to cover great distances as they cast a mile.
-These are great land based as you can get your lure into deeper water.
-Fishing these are quite simple cast out far then let it sink for a second or two then a constant medium pace retrieve.
+Ranging in weights from 8 grams to 15 grams these metal spoons allow you to cover great distances.
+They cast a mile and for this reason, have become great land-based options.
+Allowing you to reach deeper water.
+Fishing these are quite simple cast out far then let it sink for a second or two then a constant slow or medium pace retrieve.
 It’s a good idea to mix up the retrieval speed and add in the occasional lift and twitch.

-Paddle tails are another great option for Redfin and it’s the simple movement of the tail which gets the attention of the ever aggressive Redfin.
+Paddle tails are another great option for Redfin and it’s the simple movement of the tail which gets the attention of the ever-aggressive Redfin.
 These are generally fished by casting out letting the paddle tail hit the bottom.
 The retrieve is a simple slow roll with some twitches and pauses.
 I generally have the rod tip pointing down towards the ground and vary the retrieval speed.
 The beauty of these soft plastics is the action in the tail.
 So you can also cast and do a slow constant roll called a slow roll.
 This to will account for many redfin and prevent you from snagging up. best lures catch Redfin.

 Hard Body lures come in a huge variety of sizes, weights, colours and bib styles.
 Recently Redfin hard body lures have grown in popularity thanks to the Australian release Bullet Lures which cast a mile and are easy to use.
 There are many techniques to try when using hard body lures they can be as simple as casting out, keeping your rod tip down and retrieving with a slow roll or casting out and retrieving with a range of twitches lifts and pauses all controlled by your rod tip.
 You need to experiment and find what works for you.

-Good options here include the Ecogear SX40’s ( bright colours, 301, 337 ), Bullet lures 3cm minnow and Five-o minnow ( Bullet lures product review ) good colours Redfin, Pacey’s Perch, Christmas Beetle ), Ecoda mini crank ( Pink shrimp ), Rapala countdown Minnow series CD5, small stump jumper, Rapala Scatter Rap CD, Bullet Five-0 Minnow ( Pink Tiger, Bumble Bee ), Jackall chubby ( Pink Suji )
+Good options here include the Ecogear SX40’s ( bright colours, 301, 337 ), Bullet lures 3cm minnow and Five-o minnow ( Bullet lures product review ) good colours Redfin, Pacey’s Perch, Christmas Beetle, Pink Tiger, Bumble Bee ), Ecoda mini crank ( Pink shrimp ), Rapala countdown Minnow series CD5, small stump jumper, Rapala Scatter Rap CD, Jackall chubby ( Pink Suji )

 Blades can be a brilliant choice and are great to use at new locations as they allow you to cover big distances.
 You simply cast the Blade out as far as you can, let the Blade hit the bottom then simply retrieve with small lifts of the Blade than a small wind of your reel to gather the slack line.
 Then letting the Blade sink to the bottom again.
 Basically hopping the blade up and down of the bottom.
 This will imitate a wounded baitfish and quickly grab a Redfins attention.
 You need to pay attention as often Redfin will take the Blade on the drop.

-Good options here include the Savage Gear 3D minnow blade, TT switchblades and ghost-blades, ( Green & Gold, Red Nightmare and, Blue ), StrikePro cyber vibe ( 221 tiger ), Berkley Big eye blades
+Good options here include the Savage Gear 3D minnow blade, TT switchblades and ghost-blades, ( Green & Gold, Red Nightmare and, Blue ), StrikePro cyber vibe ( 221 tiger ), Berkley Big eye b

 Spinners are a timeless classic for chasing Redfin.
 Cast them out as far as you can or near structure or into open water then letting the spinner sink until close to the bottom then simply retrieving.
 The retrieve speed can vary however a simple constant slow roll with some twitches works well.
 I generally have the rod tip pointing down towards the ground and vary the retrieval speed.